Jabriel Washington

-Jabriel Washington (born 1993) is an American football cornerback who is currently a free agent.
+Jabriel Washington (born 1993) is an American former football cornerback.
 He played college football at Alabama.

 Personal life

 A native of Jackson, Tennessee, he attended Trinity Christian Academy where he played both quarterback and free safety on the football team.

 College career

 After redshirting his initial year at Alabama, Washington recorded two assisted tackles in 2012.

 In 2014, he made his first collegiate interception in a game against Florida.

 Professional career

-Washington signed with the Los Angeles Rams after going undrafted in the 2016 NFL Draft.
+Washington signed with the Los Angeles Rams after going undrafted in the 2016 NFL draft.
 On September 3, 2016, he was waived by the Rams as part of final roster cuts.